 Final bosses don't tend to count for this trope unless particularly absurd — like in Golden Sun: Dark Dawn!
 At the very end of a 20-30 hour game that got a lot of flak for being trivially easy from the start all the way through the penultimate triple boss (you may well never have the slightest pressure to touch your inventory in combat throughout the game), the Chaos Chimera is quite suddenly very, very powerful and grueling on the scale of the previous games' Bonus Bosses.

-Speaking of bonus bosses, Dark Dawn's version of Crossbone Isle is a certified Brutal Bonus Level.
-Hope you did your level grinding and got all the Djinn!
+Dark Dawn's version of Crossbone Isle is a certified Brutal Bonus Level.
+Hope you did your level grinding and got all the Djinn.

 At the end of the first half of Final Fantasy VI, the Floating Continent has a sudden jump in the difficulty of random monsters compared to previous locations.